xavierbriand/xavierbriand.net/about.rst

 There is an `iPhone app`_ too.

-Otherwise, I do a lot of other things (maybe too much!): go working with my bicycle, `read fantasy, SciFi, geek books`_ in the subway, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,
+Otherwise, I do a lot of other things (maybe too much!): training for a triathlon, go working with my bicycle, `read fantasy, SciFi, geek books`_, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,

 Yes, I've got long days.